K-and-R/developer-training-lineup/Level-0/01-Code-Concepts/DOM.md

 # The Document Object Model

 The Document Object Model is a pattern for organizing an html page into a logical order.
 This order takes the form of a tree structure.
 Each element on this tree is an object containing properties and methods.
-All of them can be accessed just like regular JavaScript objects.
-This is because they are all regular JavaScript objects.
+This structure allows for computer languages to interact with an HTML page.
+Any language can interact with the DOM.
+However, usually the language used is JavaScript.

 Attributes such as `class` or `id` are not nodes.
 Rather they are properties of the elements to which they are appended.
 If the attribute is a standard attribute, like the ones